Cancel anytime

 Core Business Areas

-- Natural Gas Pipelines: Owns and operates an extensive network of natural gas pipelines, transporting natural gas from producing regions to demand centers.
+- Natural Gas Pipelines: Owns and operates an extensive network of natural gas pipelines, transporting natural gas to various markets across North America.

-- Products Pipelines: Transports refined petroleum products, crude oil, and other liquids through pipelines.
+- Products Pipelines: Transports refined petroleum products, crude oil, and other liquids through a network of pipelines.

 - Terminals: Operates terminals that store and handle various commodities, including petroleum products, chemicals, and coal.